oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

 - Creating a todo summary and sending the summary via email
 - Testing the flow

->
-This workshop uses a locally deployed application and its API.

 > The workshop uses a local application to make it straightforward to connect to its API without needing to deploy the application in the cloud.
 >
 > The local setup is for demonstration purposes only.
 In the real world, the application would be deployed in the cloud.